How to tackle moss in your lawn

 Established Lawn (6 months + old)

-Use our Feed, Weed and Moss Killer on the area as soon as possible to stop the spores from spreading and affecting a larger area.
-This lawn food works over the course of two weeks to eradicate weeds and moss - where it is particularly prevalent, patches will appear, and these will need to be seeded.
-Since it is a granular fertiliser and needs to be watered in after application.
-And it feeds your lawn and makes your grass vibrantly green and lush.
+- Use our Feed, Weed and Moss Killer on the area as soon as possible to stop the spores from spreading and affecting a larger area.
+This lawn food works over the course of two weeks to eradicate weeds and moss.
+Where it is particularly prevalent, patches will appear, and these will need to be seeded.
+And, since it’s a granular fertiliser, it must be watered in until the granules dissolve completely after application to ensure it can feed your lawn and make your grass vibrantly green and lush again!

 Once your lawn has recovered, follow our lawn care checklist to reduce the chance of the ghastly greenery returning.